nogibjj/sensible/sensible/docs/index.rst

 Environmental Variable
 ---------------------
-If you want to print log.debug messages, you simply set the environmental variable::
+If you want to print log.debug messages, set the environmental variable::

     export LOGGING_DEBUG = 1